seekersoftec/quantinaut/docs/README.md

 # Docs [In Progress]

-**Nautilus AI** is a powerful module designed to automate the process of training and deploying predictive machine learning models within the [Nautilus Trader](https://github.com/nautechsystems/nautilus_trader/) ecosystem.
-By leveraging advanced AI techniques, Nautilus AI empowers users to make data-driven trading decisions with greater precision and efficiency.
+**Quantinaut** is a powerful module designed to automate the process of training and deploying predictive machine learning models within the [Nautilus Trader](https://github.com/nautechsystems/nautilus_trader/) ecosystem.
+By leveraging advanced AI techniques, Quantinaut empowers users to make data-driven trading decisions with greater precision and efficiency.

 **Key Features:**